 There will be 20 teams competing at the 2023 Rugby World Cup in France, with each side being drawn into one of four groups with five teams in it.
 This means that each side plays four matches in the Group Stage, and then the top two teams from each group will qualify for the quarter-finals.
 The same points system is in use as is used in the Six Nations – four for winning, two for a draw, zero for a defeat, and a bonus point for scoring four tries or losing by fewer than seven.

-Below we have given you the 2023 Rugby World Cup fixtures, and if you are thinking about placing a wager on the 2023 Rugby World Cup, then we recommend that you take a look at these fixtures and make a bookmark of any game that takes your fancy, so you do not forget about them.
+Below we have given you the 2023 Rugby World Cup fixtures, and if you are thinking about having a go at 2023 Rugby World Cup betting, then we recommend that you take a look at these fixtures and make a bookmark of any game that takes your fancy, so you do not forget about them.

 |8th September||Fra v NZ (Stade de France, Saint-Denis)||A||20:00|

 |9th September||Ita v South Africa 1 (Stade Geoffroy Guichard, Saint-Étienne)||A||12:00|

 |9th September||Ire v Europe 2 (Stade de Bordeaux, Bordeaux)||B||14:30|

 |9th September||Aus v Europe 1 (Stade de France, Saint-Denis)||C||17:00|

 |10th September||Jap v America 2 (Stadium de Toulouse, Toulose)||D||12:00|